 Case Study: Ammon, Idaho

 Broadband infrastructure is a tool to accomplish economic and social outcomes.
 Local Development Districts should explore opportunities to utilize broadband infrastructure as a method to improve program delivery and provide community impacts.
 By focusing on the utility broadband provides, LDDs can apply for a broader range of funding programs, increase demand for broadband, and make more competitive applications for infrastructure development.
-Increasing demand for broadband, through helping community members realize its related benefits, increases the take-rate and sustainability of any network.
-Rural communities can face barriers to housing, employment, and healthcare – funding for broadband development can address these challenges and provide community benefits beyond infrastructure development itself.
+Increasing demand for broadband by helping community members realize its related benefits increases the take-rate and sustainability of any network.
+Rural communities can face barriers to housing, employment, and healthcare.
+Funding for broadband development can address these challenges and provide community benefits beyond infrastructure development itself.

 Leveraging Multiple Institutions and Funding Streams to Meet Needs

-The public sector and non-profits can access financing tools, such as grants and loans, which are more flexible and offer low (or no) interest rates than private sector offerings.
-Public financing options, such as industrial revenue bonds, tax-increment financing, and state and federal grants allow the public sector to make large investments over the lifespan of broadband infrastructure – fiber optic cable has an equipment life of 20 years, while wireless transmitters have an equipment life of 10 years.
+The public sector and non-profits can access financing tools, such as grants and loans, which are more flexible than private sector offerings and offer low (or no) interest rates.
+Public financing options, such as industrial revenue bonds, tax-increment financing, and state and federal grants allow the public sector to make large investments over the lifespan of broadband infrastructure — fiber optic cable has an equipment life of 20 years, while wireless transmitters have an equipment life of 10 years.